JoakimTeixeira/socket-chat/README.md

 ## Running the Project

-To get started, fork the repository and then follow these steps:
+To get started, fork the repository, clone it, and then follow these steps:

 1. Install the latest JDK (Java Development Kit) version that has LTS (Long Term Support)
-2. Go to your favourite Java IDE (Integrated Development Environment) and select the option ```Open project...```
+2. Go to your favorite Java IDE (Integrated Development Environment) and select the option ```Open project...```
 3. After importing the project into the IDE, go to ```Server.java``` file and run it
-4. And then go to ```Login.java``` file and run it to login each user
+4. And then go to ```Login.java``` file and run it to log in each user